 Our Self-Pay Options Program is a cash-pay option that patients may take advantage of.
 Financing your surgery offers many advantages such as fixed rates and a simple application process.

 This is dependent on upon your insurance requirements and the changes you need to make before surgery.
-You are generally in the pre-operative evaluation and preparation period for 3-6 months before you will be able to have bariatric surgery.
+You are generally in the pre-operative evaluation and preparation period for 3-6 months before you are able to have bariatric surgery.
 Often this is related to the insurance requirements that we must meet in order for you to get an approval for surgery.
-Consequently, it is very important that you complete the pre-operative steps that are ordered from your surgeon; you are able to comply with diet and exercise changes that are given to you; and you are able to fully commit to lifestyle change.
+Consequently, it is very important that you complete the pre-operative steps that are ordered from your surgeon; you comply with diet and exercise changes that are given to you; and you fully commit to lifestyle change.

 Everyone is different in their response to surgery and their healing rate.
-Depending on your surgery type, you are in the hospital for 1-2 nights.
-During that time, you will be up and walking several times a day, you will be introduced to the diet you will be following post-operatively, and you will be assessed for any signs of complications during that time.
-Expect to have some pain/discomfort and this will be managed with pain medication while you are in the hospital.
+Depending on your surgery, you may be in the hospital overnight or go home the same day.
+During that time, you will be up and walking several times, you will be introduced to the diet you will follow post-operatively, and you will be assessed for any signs of complications.
+Expect to have some pain and discomfort.
+This will be managed with pain medication while you are in the hospital.
 You will also be discharged on appropriate pain medication when you leave the hospital.
 Expect to be sore with movement, but walking is important because it helps prevent post-operative complications such as blood clots and pneumonia.